Support Hub

 U2Min/Max – The lowest recorded lux value on the playing surface divided by the highest value.

 As well as the information provided by the national standards and Cricket Australia, our team of lighting experts are available to answer any queries you may have about floodlights and to support you through the planning and design stages of your sports lighting project.
-If you would like to discuss the floodlight requirements for your cricket facility with one of our experienced team members, please contact us by clicking here.
+If you would like to discuss the floodlight requirements for your cricket facility with one of our experienced team members, please contact us.

 Useful Links: